bright/new-www/content/blog/managing-decimals-in-pos-bill-splitting-for-restaurants.md

 * **Control over rounding**

-Using types like `BigDecimal` or `Decimal` also gives developers control over rounding behaviors, which is crucial for restaurant operations where rounding must comply with legal and business standards.
+Using types like `BigDecimal` or `Decimal` also gives software developers control over rounding behaviors, which is crucial for restaurant operations where rounding must comply with legal and business standards.

 ## Does your bill split cover all these scenarios?